GasbaouiMohammedAlAmin/A-virtual-Quiz-Based-On-Artificial-Intelligence-OpenCv2-Mediapipe-And-CvZone-/README.md

 # A-virtual-Quiz-Based-On-Artificial-Intelligence-OpenCv2-Mediapipe-And-CvZone-
 I will share with you a virtual quiz game using artificial intelligence. i will import all the questions using a csv file and then use our hand in the air to answer them. the project developed using python language and it works with these libraries :
-- numpy
+- numpy to install it put this command (pip install numpy)
-- mediapipe
+- mediapipe to install it put this command (pip install mediapipe)
-- opencv
+- opencv to install it put this command (pip install opencv-python)
-- cvzone
+- cvzone to install it put this command (pip install cvzone)